yesbabylon/symbiose-doc/docs/index.md

 ### Identity

-Manage the legal or natural person you do business.
+Manage the legal or natural person you do business with.

 ### Human resources